-23 kilometres southeast of the island, the world's tallest sea stack and the site of some of Australia's most remarkable diving can be found – the 551 metre tall Balls Pyramid.
-Exploring the caves…
+Just 23 kilometres southeast of the island, the world's tallest sea stack and the site of some of Australia's most remarkable diving can be found – the 551-metre-tall Balls Pyramid.
+Exploring the…

-23 kilometres southeast of the island, the world's tallest sea stack and the site of some of Australia's most remarkable diving can be found – the 551 metre tall Balls Pyramid.
+Just 23 kilometres southeast of the island, the world's tallest sea stack and the site of some of Australia's most remarkable diving can be found – the 551-metre-tall Balls Pyramid.
 Exploring the caves and waters surrounding the basalt spearhead, divers come face-to-face with a mass of spectacular sea creatures.

-From huge schools of violet sweep, rainbow runners and amberjack, to marlin, dolphin, turtles and wahoo, the underwater world will astound.
-Many rare species, like Spanish dancers and Galapagos whalers also make these waters their home.
+From huge schools of violet sweep, rainbow runners and amberjack, to marlins, dolphins, turtles and wahoos, the underwater world will astound.
+Many rare species, like Spanish dancers and Galapagos whalers, also make these waters their home.
 The Observatory Rock Sanctuary Zone is one of the only known places where the Ballina angelfish can be sighted while scuba diving.

 The deeper waters around Balls Pyramid offer popular spots for local fishing charters.

 Pure joy as you wake to the sunrise.
 Awe as you make it to the snowy peak.
 A sense of adventure as you motor across red plains.
 The relief of rejuvenation as you wade into an alpine stream.
 Connection as you taste native, fragrant leaves.
 A sense of belonging as you return to your favourite holiday house.
 Freedom as you dash into the waves.
 Discover the endless feelings a visit to NSW can inspire.

 Destination NSW acknowledges and respects Aboriginal people as the state’s first people and nations and recognises Aboriginal people as the Traditional Owners and occupants of New South Wales land and water.